avdol0521/Bruh/Z do not fucking open this if you're not me.md

 - that longing wish that i had a father i could actually look upto and idolize. i need to learn to just accept it and stop breaking down whenever i see
+- 20-10-2024 - it seems like i've developed an issue. i got really fucking pissed and did shit without thinking when